 Eggs in Shakshuka

 I usually go for one egg per diner, but feel free to go for 2, if you fancy.
-Chicken eggs or even duck eggs are perfect for his.
-And I’ve even used quail eggs when making extra small portions of shakshuka served as amuse-bouche for clients.
+Chicken eggs or even duck eggs are perfect for this.
+And I’ve even used quail eggs when making extra small portions of shakshuka served as starters for clients, as above.

 What is Burrata?